Jsscrdng/REST-users-api/README.md

 **REST Users API**
+----
 This is a simple Ruby on Rails API made to create, list and show users.
 It uses REST API principles.
 Here you can find a basic controller made using TDD approach.
 You can find a list of endpoints availables down below.
 Also, if you use POSTMAN, you can download and import `REST-users-API.postman_collection.json` file to save time building the requests from stratch.
-You can find it in the root folder
+You can find it in the root folder.
-----

 ## Install

 ### Clone the repository